resolutedreamer/ANZY-Movie-Database/readme.txt

-This ZIP file contains 8 files.
+ANZY Movie Database

+This website is my first project for the Spring 2016 session of CS 143: Database Systems at UCLA.
+It is written in PHP/HTML/CSS with Bootstrap.
+I collaborated with Yuyin Zhou on this project.

 readme.txt - this file

-team.txt - contains the UIDs of team members

-create.sql - creates the tables in the in MySQL database where the data can be stored

-load.sql - takes the data from files in the ~/data directory and then loads them into the database
+sql/create.sql - creates the tables in the in MySQL database where the data can be stored sql/load.sql - takes the data from files in the ~/data directory and then loads them into the database

-queries.sql - contains some example queries

-query.php - contains a website that allows querying froom the database using SELECT statement.
-The file uses HTTP forms with GET.

-violate.sql - this file contains SQL modification statements that violate constraints
+www/index.php - the homepage for the website